spacemeshos/testnet-guide/awards.md

 - The transaction fees of transactions included in a layer are evenly distributed between all full nodes who contributed a block to that layer.

 - Full nodes who submit blocks with less than 15 transactions award is reduced.
-The penalty is shared between all full nodes who submitted nodes with more than 15 transactions in that layer.
+The penalty is shared between all full nodes who submitted blocks in that layer.